johnshearing/ElectricalSafety/README.md

         connected to the neutral side of a DC power supply or AC transformer.
 But since they are all connected together, they are thought of a single Common Wire.
+    -   Do not confuse the Common Ground with the Equipment Ground nor the Earth Ground discussed previously.

 -   Why should only fault current be allowed on an Equipment Ground but not working current?